VW's head of corporate communications quits

-FRANKFURT (Reuters) - Volkswagen’s (VOWG_p.DE) head of corporate communications has quit, the carmaker said on Monday, joining a wave of departures as a scandal over its manipulation of emissions tests escalates.
+FRANKFURT, Nov 9 (Reuters) - Volkswagen’s head of corporate communications has quit, the carmaker said on Monday, joining a wave of departures as a scandal over its manipulation of emissions tests escalates.

 Andreas Lampersbach, 53, will leave on Nov.
 15 and will be succeeded in an acting capacity by Eric Felber, 47.